h3rald/h3rald/contents/articles/ai.md

 Junior engineers are the worst.
 A while back I was asked by a manager to suggest some ideas for a local mini-hackathon.
 I always have a list for this sort of things and I gave him a few ideas.

-_Thanks Fabio, but...
+_Thanks but...
 I was thinking, what about anything related to AI?
 Because you know, everyone wants to do something with AI these days_

 What the actually f***.
 I mean _seriously_.
-I really struggled the urge to quote [one of the most insightful rants](https://ludic.mataroa.blog/blog/i-will-fucking-piledrive-you-if-you-mention-ai-again/).
+I really struggled the urge to quote [one of the most insightful rants](https://ludic.mataroa.blog/blog/i-will-fucking-piledrive-you-if-you-mention-ai-again/) on AI I have ever read.

-The one thing that is more annoying than AI, is people desperately trying to shoving it down your throat.
+The one thing that is more annoying than AI, is people desperately trying to shove it down your throat.